 | Bank of Scotland | |

-Retaining our service gives you better control over the value of your Rhayader leasehold, as your property will be more valuable and saleable in relation to the lease length should you decide to sell.
+Engaging our service gives you enhanced control over the value of your Rhayader leasehold, as your property will be more valuable and marketable in respect of lease length should you decide to sell.
 The conveyancers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.